I Don’t Like Airbnb

 This may be my most controversial post up to date as I will declare something that will be despised by many independent travelers and which will turn me into a less cool person immediately: I don’t like Airbnb.
 I would prefer staying at Hilton (even worse – probably even at Holiday Inn or Travelodge or Ibis) rather than staying at an Airbnb place.
-I will take any hostel over an Airbnb apartment.
+I prefer most of the hostels/hotels over an Airbnb apartment.
 One of the main reasons I travel is to get disconnected from many things including the concept of feeling at home.
 So there is no point for me to stay at a place, which still gives me the feeling of being at home but not even mine, someone else’s home!

 Authenticity is out in the open, not hidden in some stylish Airbnb place

 The rhythm of the hotels greatly match my traveling state of mind – temporariness

 I also like the rhythm at the hotels, people coming in going out, maybe a bar downstairs and more importantly the feeling of being surrounded by all those people who are for different reasons away from their home.
 Everyone is transient at a hotel, nobody owns the place, nobody is responsible (in a good or bad way) for the decoration choices at the hotel.
 I certainly need that level of detachment when I travel.
 Airbnb places give me the feeling of not feeling local but pretending to be local and being surrounded by someone else’s life choices.
 Detachment from the daily surroundings clears up my mind and almost opens a blank page for me to record all the things that I will encounter during my day while traveling with a more open and less distracted mind.